blabla1337/skf-flask/skf/markdown/code_examples/django/16-code_example--SQL_query--.md

 ## Example:

     """
-    Django supports almost most of the database backends.
+    Django supports almost most of the database backend.

     A model contains the essential fields and behaviors of the data you’re storing.
     Each model maps to a single database table.